AsusControlCenter/Software-Dispatch-Guide/README.md

 ```

 **Setup File :**
+**
-You can download it from Google  [official site](https://www.7-zip.org/download.html) and rename to 7zip.msi
+You can download it from Chrome Browser for Enterprise [official site](https://enterprise.google.com/intl/en-us/chrome/chrome-browser/)
-Please remember to download the .msi format
+Please remember to download the standalone edition and .msi format
 >more command reference can check [here](https://www.7-zip.org/faq.html "Reference")

 ![image](/resources/images/SampleB01.png)